aerogear/aerogear-ios-cookbook/README.md

 Most of the recipes illustrate one main topic which is listed in bold in the table.
 Some examples demonstrate other aspects of the libraries so it is also listed in the different topics.
 For example, AeroDoc demo main purpose is to show you Push notifications, but it also uses Pipes, Stores and Login.

 AeroGear features can be splitted into three main topics:

 * AeroGear Core: Store, Pipe, Paging, File upload etc...
 * AeroGear Push: APN/GCM push notification, SimplePush
 * AeroGear Security

 For more details, please visit on [web site](http://aerogear.org/).

 Some of the demos listed below are hold in separate repo, but as they follow the same philosophy (illustrate AeroGear libraries usage) we put a placeholder in the recipe cookbook for completeness.

-	NOTE: This is a work in progress more recipe app will be added shortly.
-Stay tuned.

 ## Building and installing each app